codedJaguar12/AWDS_Firmware_Apps/README.md

 # Automated-Water-Distribution-System

-AWDS is a IOT project which provides to regulates the water suply to homes, the process to install the system is simple a dedicated hardware ( soon available at my other repository)  is installed at the water output to the house.The project is IOT based so an android app is also available , one for Customer and other one for Office.
+AWDS is a IOT project which provides to regulate the water suply to homes, the process to install the system is simple a dedicated hardware ( soon available at my other repository)  is installed at the water output to the house.The project is IOT based so an android app is also available , one for Customer and other one for Office.

 AWDS needs to link your AADHAR cards so that a better management of the water supply to area can be done.